 We wandered through town before settling on Fernandina Tavern for a yummy lunch outside on their patio.
 Great service, fun atmosphere, delicious food!
 Highly recommend it!

 We continued to meander through town, and made an amazingly decadent stop at Nana Teresa’s Bakery, where everyone was picking up their pies for Thanksgiving, and they looked delicious!
-Since we didn’t need a pie for two, or have the space for it, we instead bought cupcakes for Thanksgiving dessert!
+Since we didn’t need a big pie for two, or have the space for it, we “settled” on cupcakes for Thanksgiving dessert!

 Nana Teresa’s Bakery

 We enjoyed a peaceful afternoon on the boat, with sunny skies and warm weather.
 It was especially cool to HEAR the dolphins breathing in the water as they circled the boat!
-We have seen plenty of them, but almost always while under way…which means we can’t hear them over the engines.
-This was a first, and a real treat to hear them puffing around in the water!
+We have seen plenty of them, but almost always while under way…which means we can’t hear them over the sound of the engines.
+This was a first, and a real treat to hear them puffing around in the water while we relaxed on board!
+Who needs music?

 DOLPHINS puffing away!!
 Great backdrop for reading and relaxing!